bbatsov/batsov.com/_posts/2021-11-14-your-name-is-your-brand.md

 I don't like LinkedIn much, so for many years my profile there was almost empty, but knowing that's the first result many people get about me, I consider ignoring it a mistake.
 It's not about getting more job offers, it's about people finding something meaningful attached to my name.

+When it comes to writing I strongly prefer to publish my articles on my own sites, instead of 3rd party services like Medium, dev.to, platforms that pay external authors for content and so on.
+Anything (meaningful) I wrote is a reflection of myself, so I'd rather it be closely associated with my name and my brand.
+That's another argument in favor of picking domains with your name in it, instead of cool domains like ninjahacker.guru.
+Still, the content matters much more than the domain under which it's published.
+There's no substitute for good content.

 That's all I have for you today.
 A personal brand has many aspects, and the Internet is just one of them.
 There's also the brand you have built in your community/family, on your job, etc. Those, however, are outside the scope of today's short post on the subject.
 My thoughts were a bit messier than usual, but I hope I managed to get the message across.
 Now go create a great personal brand for yourselves.